SultanRoyal/1play/README.md

-# MuSiic
+# 1play
-Bot MuSiic by L kahrba.
+Bot Music By Alashaq